rrbemfica/playbook-mcp/docs/guides/playbooks.md

 Multi-layered documentation template with 12 contextual sections for deep knowledge capture.

+**CRITICAL**: This playbook includes strict instructions to document ONLY what exists in the codebase.
+It forbids inventing features or documenting planned functionality.

 **Template Structure:**

 1. **Executive Summary**: What, why, and key outcomes